The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Bridget Riley's Green Dominance, Blue Dominance, Red Dominance (signed) from 1977, a vibrant screenprint, is estimated to be worth between £60,000 and £90,000.
-This artwork has shown consistent value growth, with an auction history of eight total sales since its entry to the market in November 2001.
-In the last 12 months, the hammer price has ranged from £24,632 in June 2020 to £56,683 in April 2023.
-The annual average growth rate of this piece is 31%.
-The edition size of this artwork is limited to 100.
+Bridget Riley's Green Dominance, Blue Dominance, Red Dominance (signed) from 1977 is a rare screenprint with an estimated value of £60,000 to £100,000.
+This artwork has shown consistent value growth and has an auction history of four total sales since its entry to the market on 7th November 2001.
+The annual average growth rate is 3% and the edition size of this piece is limited to 100.

 Unlock up-to-the-minute market data on Bridget Riley's Green Dominance, Blue Dominance, Red Dominance, login or create a free account today